Dan0sz/host-analytics-locally/readme.txt

 Damn Subversion.
 Had to add new file to versioning.

 = 2.7.7 =
-Stealth Mode now also works for Google Analytics' Enhanced Commerce and Enhanced Link Attribution plugins.
+Stealth Mode now also works for Google Analytics Enhanced Link Attribution plugin.

 = 2.7.6 =
 Added fix for Stealth Mode, when using Google Analytics E-commerce features.
 Known issue: the download